1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 I didn’t test Ultralow, because it’s supposed to run for 56 hours.

 ANSI FL1 standards: The runtime is measured until the light drops to 10% of its initial output (30 seconds after turn on).
 This does not mean that the flashlight is not usable anymore.
 The last column shows how long the light actually works till it shuts off.
-If there is a + symbol, it means that the test was stopped at that particular point, but the light was actually still running.
+If there is a + symbol, the test was stopped at that particular point, but the light was still running.
 This happens on certain occasions, with certain drivers, firmware, or batteries.